-Some of your sales team may already be taking steps to improve by taking online courses, reading blogs, listening to podcasts or consulting a mentor.
+Some of your sales teams may already be taking steps to improve by taking online courses, reading blogs, listening to podcasts, or consulting a mentor.
 While these are all great, your sales team should really focus on how to improve their revenue building.

 1. Check Metrics Daily

 There is so much that can be learned by simply looking at the data.
 Therefore, if your team members check their sales funnel data daily they will be able to identify what went well and where there are opportunities available that they can take action with.
 It will also identify where things may be going wrong allowing them to catch the issue early and begin to correct their course.

 A CRM integration will allow your sales team to clearly see how many calls and face-to-face meetings were held that day as well as where each prospect is in the sales funnel.
 This allows the team to make informed decisions to optimize their sales process.
 Stick with the most important performance metrics, and keep the list short.
 Too many metrics can quickly create “white noise” and dilute the focus on what is most important.
 Often three or four key performance indicators are adequate for salespeople.
 Be quantitative, consider trend direction, and compare your performance against realistic goals.

 As we have discussed data plays an essential role in your business and in your sales cycle.
 In keeping with that, we come to our next habit.
 Your sales team shouldn’t just be tracking customers and opportunities but they should be tracking their competitors as well.
 It is sometimes referred to as competitive intelligence.
 One effective and simple way to monitor success versus competitors easily is to start by ensuring that you track all competitors that you are up against on every opportunity you enter in the CRM.

 Tracking this information will help you to establish your historical win ratios when certain competitors are in the mix.
 It will also help you to research the steps taken and critical success criteria that led to past wins.
 Imagine having empirical data to rely on when deciding on whether to participate in the next RFP you receive.